rolfedh/swarm/docs/reference/manage.md

 The `manage` command creates a Swarm manager whose purpose is to receive commands on behalf of the cluster and assign containers to Swarm nodes.
 You can create multiple Swarm managers as part of a high-availability cluster.

-By default, the Swarm manager uses the `spread` strategy, which assigns containers to the Swarm node with the most resources.
-You can configure the manager to use other strategies.

-With this strategy, the manager ranks nodes by the amount of resources it has.  the number of containers it has (or is running?) and by the available CPU and RAM.
-Then, it assigns new containers to the node with the highest ranking.

 ## Syntax

     $ docker run swarm manage [OPTIONS] <discovery>

-## Examples

-    $ docker run swarm manage -H tcp://<ip:port> etcd://<etcd_addr1>,<etcd_addr2>/<optional path prefix>

-For example, the syntax to create the primary manager in a high-availability Swarm cluster looks like this:
+For example, to create a primary manager in a high-availability Swarm cluster:

-    $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise 172.30.0.161:4000  consul://172.30.0.161:8500
+    $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise 172.30.0.161:4000  consul://172.30.0.165:8500

+Where the following items configure the Swarm manager to:
+* `-H :4000`: Listen for incoming messages using the default network interface and port 4000.
+* `--replication`: Copy its failover data to the other managers.
+* `--advertise 172.30.0.161:4000`: Advertise its IP address and port number to other swarm managers.
+* `consul://172.30.0.165:8500`: Notify the consul discovery backend that it is a member of the cluster.

+For example, to create a Swarm manager that uses Transport Layer Security (TLS):

+    $ docker run -d -p 3376:3376 -v /home/ubuntu/.certs:/certs:ro swarm manage --tlsverify --tlscacert=/certs/ca.pem --tlscert=/certs/cert.pem --tlskey=/certs/key.pem --host=0.0.0.0:3376 token://$TOKEN

 ## Input Arguments